 - All official transcripts from each college or university attended must be mailed directly to CASPA, P.O.
 Box 9108, Watertown, MA 02471

 - Three (3) letters of recommendation from persons familiar with the PA profession.
 At least one letter should from a health care professional (preferably a physician assistant or physician) who has known the applicant for at least six (6) months.

 - Official Graduate Record Examination (GRE) general test (verbal and quantitative) must be submitted under school code 0937.
-There is no minimum score requirement however applicants should review GRE averages of the accepted MC PA program students n order to be competitive.
+There is no minimum score requirement, however, applicants should review GRE averages of the accepted MC PA Program students in order to be competitive.
 The MCAT may be used as a substitute for the GRE test.

-- Personal experiences detailing your exposure to and/or work within the health care system (paid and unpaid) as well as other work, research and/or volunteer experiences you have obtained.
-While health care experience is not a requirement for the program, the admissions committee strongly recommends obtaining some type of exposure prior to or during the application process.
+- Personal experiences detailing your exposure to and/or work within a health care system (paid and unpaid) as well as other work, research and/or volunteer experiences you have obtained.
+While health care experience is not a requirement for the Program, the Admissions Committee strongly recommends obtaining some type of exposure prior to or during the application process.

 Program correspondence with applicants is primarily via e-mail.
 It is the applicant’s responsibility to ensure the Program has the correct e-mail address and to follow up on correspondence should delays occur.